meggie2002/DATA608-Project/README.md

-#  SpeciesWatch: Monitoring Biodiversity with Data & Visualization
+# Big Data Application for Spatial Mapping of Global Mammal Conservation Status

 ## Overview
-SpeciesWatch is a data-driven project designed to monitor biodiversity trends using interactive visualizations and analytical tools.
-Built as part of the DATA 608 course, this project leverages public datasets to explore species distribution, conservation status, and ecological patterns.
+SpeciesWatch is a data-driven web application developed to monitor global mammal conservation status and biodiversity patterns.
+Hosted on AWS and built with Streamlit, it integrates spatial data from IUCN shapefiles and species metadata to provide interactive maps, visualizations of threat levels, and habitat distributions.
+The platform enables users to explore species counts, and conservation categories using dynamic filters and analytical tools.

 ## Repository Structure
 - `api-job/`: Backend scripts and API integration for data retrieval.